Fleckism/SecurityPlus/My linked notes/threat hunting.md

----
-tags: [vulnerability, OIR]
----

-[[threat hunting]] is an assessment technique that utilizes insights gained from threat intelligence to proactively discover whether there is evidence of TTP already present within the network or system
+[[threat hunting]] is an [[assessment]] technique that utilizes insights gained from threat intelligence to proactively discover whether there is evidence of [[TTPs]] already present within the network or system